 Florida is also heavily urbanized.
 The vast majority of the population lives in big cities or medium-sized cities.
 Drivers in urban areas are more likely to make claims than drivers in rural areas.
 Remember: with a population of 21 million people, Florida is the third most-populated state in America.
 The only two states with more people than Florida are California (the third largest state in America) and Texas (the second largest state).
 Florida, meanwhile, is the 22nd largest state.
 All of those people are crammed together – and that means a higher accident rate than other, less urbanized states.

 Why Does Florida Require Personal Injury Protection Insurance?

-The main reason car insurance is so expensive in Florida is because, as mentioned above, the state requires drivers to have Personal Injury Protection (PIP) coverage.
+The main reason car insurance is so expensive in Florida is that, as mentioned above, the state requires drivers to have Personal Injury Protection (PIP) coverage.

 So why is Florida one of a handful of states requiring PIP coverage?
 Why is the state driving up insurance costs?